naplon74/flowify-music-player/README.md

 > [!WARNING]
 > Flowify is intended for educational and legal use only.
 You are solely responsible for the content you access.

-> [!IMPORTANT]
-> Flowify will switch its main API to YouTube Music but it will require login to your YouTube Music account.
-I won't remove Digger so you can still use it without any account but understand that Digger API may not work at any time while YouTube Music is more stable.

 ## Installation (Windows 10 / Windows 11)
 > [!NOTE]